ipfs/go-ds-s3/README.md

 For a brand new ipfs instance (no data stored yet):

-1. Copy s3plugin.so $IPFS_DIR/plugins/go-ds-s3.so (or run `make install` if you are installing locally).
+1. Copy gcsplugin.so $IPFS_DIR/plugins/go-ds-gcs.so (or run `make install` if you are installing locally).
 2. Run `ipfs init`.
-3. Edit $IPFS_DIR/config to include s3 details (see Configuration below).
+3. Edit $IPFS_DIR/config to include gcs details (see Configuration below).
 4. Overwrite `$IPFS_DIR/datastore_spec` as specified below (*Don't do this on an instance with existing data - it will be lost*).

 ### Configuration